pascualcam/pokeapisdk/README.md

 #### Running the code

 The following three files provide implementations to interact with PokeAPI from the command line.
-Simply run the file with `python <file_name>`.
+Simply run the file with `python <file_name>` and follow the prompts.

 - `pick_one.py`
     - Provide a pokemon id (by name or id) or a random pokemon will be displayed